 BRITAIN ON FILM LAUNCHES ON BFI PLAYER

-The BFI today launches Britain on Film, a new project that reveals hidden histories and forgotten stories of people and places from the UK’s key film and TV archives.
-From today the archives go digital on BFI Player, giving everybody in the UK free access to 1,000s of film and TV titles featuring where they live, grew up, went to school, holidayed as a child, or any place of interest in Britain.
+In July 2015, the BFI launched Britain on Film, a landmark project that reveals hidden histories and forgotten stories of people and places from the UK’s key film and TV archives.
+On 7 July, the archives went digital on BFI Player, giving everybody in the UK free access to 1,000s of film and TV titles featuring where they live, grew up, went to school, holidayed as a child, or any place of interest in Britain.

-By 2017, thanks to National Lottery funding and the support of the Esmée Fairbairn Foundation, 10,000 film and TV titles from 1895 to the present day will be digitised.
-The public can get involved with the project via Twitter and Facebook, with a campaign launching today that sees 60 films from all over the UK released over 60 days, and special screenings, events and partnerships across the UK.
-Also announced today is a newly-commissioned film from Penny Woolcock, using Britain on Film material.
+By the end of 2017, thanks to National Lottery funding and the support of the Esmée Fairbairn Foundation, 10,000 film and TV titles from 1895 to the present day will be digitised.
+The public can get involved with the project via Twitter and Facebook.
+A campaign launched concurrently saw 60 films from all over the UK released over 60 days, and special screenings, events and partnerships across the UK.
+Also announced was a newly-commissioned film from Penny Woolcock, using Britain on Film material.

 Through the project, Britain on Film curators have found extraordinary footage of ordinary people and places from across the collections.
 These include:

 The Passmore Family Collection – the world’s earliest known surviving home movies (1902) feature 10 films of the family on holiday in Bognor Regis and The Isle of Wight and at home in Streatham, London.